diyaajith131/EDA/README (1).md

 ---

-## ❓ Interview Questions & Answers
+ Frequently Asked Questions & Answers

 ### 1. What is the purpose of EDA?
 EDA helps to understand the dataset’s structure, detect patterns, identify anomalies, and decide the right preprocessing & modeling techniques.